BROWN VINYL REISSUE OF ‘I CAN’T COME’ LP – COMING JULY 2022

 We then went over to Dave Goodmans house and cleaned everything up and eventually put the album together.
-Photo’s were found at Ray Stevenson’s house and we had a cover.
+Photos were found over at Ray Stevenson’s house and we had a cover.
 Gio put together a mock review of the album and we were away.
-One thing i never knew was that the Shits did have a second release called ‘isgodaman?’ as Arthur Comix on the Beggars Banquet compilation ‘Streets’.
+One thing I never knew was that the Shits did have a second release called ‘isgodaman?’ as Arthur Comix on the Beggars Banquet compilation ‘Streets’.
 The reason it was under a pseudonym was because Beggars didn’t want the word SHITS on the cover!! how punk!.

-Giovanni also co wrote a couple of Damned songs ‘I Just Can’t Be Happy Today’ and ‘They’re Aint No Sanity Claus’.
+Giovanni also co wrote a couple of Damned songs ‘I Just Can’t Be Happy Today’ and ‘They’re ‘Aint No Sanity Clause’.

 Gio died a few years back, it was a pleasure to have met him and recover a few great tracks.

 This is from the Trouser Press site….